taliacotton/swann-catalogues/_catalogues/african-american-art-1.markdown

 - lot: 11
   title: Richmond Barthé & Feral Benga
   author: ''
-  body: "_Feral Benga_ is an iconic artwork of the Harlem Renaissanance.
+  body: "_Feral Benga_ is an iconic artwork of the Harlem Renaissance.
 It represents
     the culmination of Richmond Barthé's study of the figure in sculpture, anatomy and dance in the 1930s, and his pioneering realization of an ideal male nude.
     According to Barthé scholar Margaret Rose Vendryes, _Feral Benga_, Barthé's \"signature